sidd6p/Build-a-ML-Workflow-On-Amazon-SageMaker/README.md

 - Select an execution role with full Sagemaker Access.
 If such a role does not exist, create a new one.
 - Follow the steps to create the role and complete the user creation process.

+#### Setting up this notebook
+- Notes about the instance size and kernel setup: this notebook has been tested on
+- All the starter files for this project are located at the project folder in this repo.

+1. The `Python 3 (Data Science)` kernel
+2. The `ml.t3.medium` Sagemaker notebook instance

 ### Lambda Functions

 #### Overview